Temistar/Temistar/README.md

  ### Hi there 👋
 Here are my personal project relating to my PhD Research in Quantum and ML Journey

 I have also accumulated helpful Quantum, ML and Data Science resources for beginners to intermediate levels based on my past projects and teachings.
-Some of the Books, Codes, projects and curriculum are for my students at Cleveland State University, STEM Zone and Hash.Code.Design.
+Some of the Books, Codes, projects and curriculum are for my students at Cleveland State University, Africa Quantum Consortium, STEM Zone and Hash.Code.Design.

 - 🔭 I’m currently working on designing Optimal Quantum Sensor Circuits
 - 🌱 I’m currently learning more about probabilistic programming